PRIVACY AND CONFIDENTIALITY POLICY

 If you are not satisfied with healthAbility’s response to your privacy complaint, you can make a complaint to the Office of the Victorian Information Commissioner (OVIC).
 Details of how to make an OVIC complaint can be found on their website.

 If you wish to make a complaint against healthAbility’s for a breach of privacy in relation to health information, you should contact the Office of the Health Complaints Commissioner.
+Details of how to make a complaint can be found on our website.

 Privacy Breaches